Skip to main content

 • INVOKECUSTOMSCRIPT1 with INVOKECUSTOMSCRIPT2 to create a Config UI tunnel instead.

-• your-username@192.168.0.1 with your tunneling server details
+• your-username@192.168.0.1 with your Tunneling Server details

 info